Get to know the 2017 Mandela Washington Fellows

 - Muzalema Mwanza: An entrepreneur from Zambia who started her own construction business after several years in the male-dominated field.
 She hopes to continue mentoring women in the industry and inspire girls to stay in school and achieve their dreams.

-The Mandela Washington Fellowship for Young African Leaders is a program of the U.S. government and is supported in its implementation by IREX.
+The Mandela Washington Fellowship is sponsored by the U.S. Department of State with funding provided by the U.S. Government and administered by IREX.
 For more information on the Young African Leaders Initiative (YALI), please visit the State Department website at yali.state.gov.